The Longhorn Affair

 But Miranda said, “Gee, were you nervous about my opinion?
 You must really be into Robert.
 Jeremy will be crushed.
 I think he has a ‘thing’ for you.”

 Emma said nothing, and Miranda changed tack.
 “I think we should keep these paintings back.
-These plus the five others that are hanging in the gallery plus the ones I hope are in process should be enough for a show next month.
+These, plus the five others hanging in the gallery, plus the ones I hope are in process, should be enough for a show next month.
 Do you think he would do a publicity interview and photos?”

 The air rushed out of Emma’s lungs.
 This was what she had hoped for!
 A show would be the perfect opportunity to take back her career, but before she could start to explain, Hubert rushed in carrying several canvases.
 He leaned them against the wall obscuring the watercolors.
 “These are Staci’s latest paintings,” he said.
 Emma glanced down.
 Dull, she thought, just like the other art produced by Hubert’s previous girlfriends